 Toothpaste for Adults: I decided to just use or nothing (just wet the brush with water), or sometimes use plain baking soda.
 Some say it’s too abrasive, but I read a compelling source that actually compared abrasiveness of compounds and found it was safe for teeth.
 My dentist also approves and says my enamel is great, even when I used to brush with baking soda every day.
 My husband uses Dr. Bronners, which is one of the best options, yet doesn’t seem “too hippie” to him.

-Toothpaste for Kids: For kids up until age 4, no toothpaste is needed; just water is fine.
+Toothpaste for Kids: For kids up until age 4, no toothpaste is recommended because of the propensity of swallowing it; just water is fine.
 You can also try straight coconut oil, especially for kids who won’t like the taste of baking soda.
 A successful idea I had is to put it into a “Squeezey Snacker” silicone squeeze bottle to make it easier to put on a toothbrush (as long as it doesn’t get too cold and hardened).
 Amazon affiliate link: https://amzn.to/3tV1m4I.

 For ready made kid toothpastes, I used Jack n Jill for a while for my toddler because it doesn’t have ingredients risky for lead, which was my foremost concern because at her age, kids end up swallowing most of it.
 They have great flavors.
 But I stopped using it because it contains citric acid that the company says is derived from corn.
 But that means that mold was probably used for the fermentation process.
 If she would use just coconut oil I would do that, but she doesn’t like it.
 I have since switched back to just water.
 What I might try is making a DIY toothpaste with coconut oil, baking soda, and some kind of flavoring… maybe vanilla or monk fruit ?